juju/1.25-upgrade/README.md

 The new model will be shown as busy until the upgrade is finished and the model is activated.
 If the provider is one where we use tagging to determine which resources are part of the environment (like Openstack), the tags will also be upgraded here.

+This command doesn't modify the source environment's state database.

 ## Upgrade the agent tools and configuration on the source env machines